wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.5.37 (xxx/xx/xx) =
+* Bugfix: cancel url was not correctly shown (and was also not working for bookings with no price)
 * CSS Bugfix for chrome (the fix got added in 1.3.4 and removed later on): datatable CSS fix so the footer doesn't overlap with the table in some browsers
 * Improvement: German language updates, thanks to Joerg Knoerchen